Ivanus-Volodymyr/Ivanus-Volodymyr/README.md

 # Volodymyr I. - Full Stack Developer

-I am a passionate Full-Stack Web Developer with a Master's degree in Computer Science and 7 years of hands-on experience.
+I am a passionate Full-Stack Web Developer with a Master's degree in Computer Science.
 Proficient in both front-end and back-end technologies, I excel in creating seamless and efficient web applications.
 My expertise lies in Node.js, Nest.js, Express.js, React.js, Next.js, Angular.js and Python coupled with a strong foundation in software architecture design and technical documentation.

 ## Tech Stack